 Gallery guides are lesser in scope than brochures or catalogues and are usually available on a stand or wall container in the galleries of the exhibit.
 Sometimes they are free to the public and may be taken from the premises.
 In other instances they are restricted for use in the galleries of the exhibit.
 Restricted gallery guides may have plastic coatings on the pages to lessen wear and tear due to extensive handling.
 They sometimes contain artist monographs or thematic texts by named authors.
 Tablet devices such as the iPad and dedicated readers such as the Kindle and Nook offer readers the option reading a rapidly increasing number of gallery guides freely online, either in whole or part.

-Labels are identifying text for an artwork placed in a museum room containing an exhibition.
-Label information may include the name of the artist who created the artwork, the title and dimensions of the object, its media, date of creation, owner, accession number and in some cases a block of didactic text interpreting the artwork.
-This information is also referred to as "tombstones."
+Labels (object labels) are identifying text for an artwork placed in a museum gallery room containing an exhibition.
+Label information may include the name of the artist who created the artwork, the title and dimensions of the object, its media, date of creation, owner, accession number and in some cases a block of didactic (interpretive) text related to the artwork.
+Labels with didactic text are often named "extended labels" or "extended object labels."
+Labels are also referred to as "captions" or "tombstones."
 Resource Library includes labels in some articles concerning exhibitions.
-If you are interested in reading labels from an exhibition covered by Resource Library, go to its search box and type in exhibition title keywords combined with the word "labels".
+If you are interested in reading labels from an exhibition covered by Resource Library, conduct an advanced search typing exhibition title keywords combined with the word "labels"